Tiger FM

 By Ronald Ssemagonja

-“I,____, swear in the name of the Almighty God/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Uganda and that I will preserve, protect and defend the Constitution.
+“I, ____ , swear in the name of the Almighty God/solemnly affirm that I will be faithful and bear true allegiance to the Republic of Uganda and that I will preserve, protect and defend the Constitution.
 [So help me God.]”

 and

-“I,____, swear in the name of the Almighty God/solemnly affirm that I will give faithful service to this Parliament and support and uphold the Constitution of the Republic of Uganda as by law established.
+“I, ____ , swear in the name of the Almighty God/solemnly affirm that I will give faithful service to this Parliament and support and uphold the Constitution of the Republic of Uganda as by law established.
 [So help me God.]”

 Several Members of Parliament who took the oath pledged to work diligently for their respective constituencies.
 These included Hon.
 Jesca Alupo, Woman MP for Katakwi District; Hon.
 Chris Baryomunsi, MP for Kinkizi County East; Hon.
 Jeje Odongo Abubakhar, MP for Orungo County; Hon.
 Anita Annet Among, Woman MP for Bukedea District; Hon.
 Silas Aogon, MP for Kumi Municipality; Hon.
 Emmanuel Wepukhulu of Bulambuli County; Hon.
 Wilfred Babanga of Terego West; and Hon.
 Moses Hassim Magogo of Budiope East, among others.
-The MPs represented various political parties as well as independents, and a total of 184 Members were sworn in on the first day.
+The MPs represented various political parties as well as independents, with a total of 184 Members sworn in on the first day.

 “Let us be Members of Parliament who concentrate on national unity and service delivery to the people of Uganda,” she said.

-The swearing-in exercise continues today and is expected to conclude tomorrow, May 15, 2026.
+The swearing-in exercise continues today and is expected to conclude tomorrow, 15 May 2026.